-Despite the deficiencies in Mr. Howland's letter and the delegation's presentation, and despite Councillor Repetski's email comments earlier in the day about the letter being invalid, Councillor Probe did not, at the meeting, object to it being on the agenda or otherwise raise it as a procedural issue.
-When the Reeve called the January 13, 2016 meeting to order, Councillor Probe himself moved to adopt the agenda as presented.
-The agenda was approved unanimously and then Mr.
+Despite the deficiencies in Mr. Howland's letter and the delegation's presentation, and despite his email comments earlier on January 13, 2016, about the letter being invalid, Councillor Repetski did not, at the meeting, object to it being on the agenda or otherwise raise it as a procedural issue.
+When the Reeve called the

-Howland made his presentation.
-Given this, in our view, Councillor Probe (and the rest of the council) tacitly waived the deficiencies in the delegation's submission.
+January 13, 2016 meeting to order, Councillor Probe moved to adopt the agenda as presented.
+The agenda was approved unanimously and then Mr. Howland made his presentation.
+Given this, in our view, Councillor Repetski (and the rest of the council), tacitly waived the deficiencies in the delegation's submission.